volunteer opportunities From: Evergreen Habitat for Humanity

 If the scheduled orientation times do not work for your schedule, please email volunteer@ehfh.org, and we will do our best to accommodate your schedule.

-Please wait by the information station (the house facade with the TV) until the start of your orientation.
+Please wait by the house facade with the TV, near the register, until the start of your orientation.

 What to expect: You will learn more about our organization, our mission, and how you support that mission as a volunteer.
 You will meet our store associates and other volunteers, learn about store operations, and get hands on experience with basic store volunteer tasks.
 CLOSE-TOED SHOES ARE REQUIRED